-Spiritual, Moral, Social and Cultural (SMSC) development We have put SMSC 'at the heart' of our curriculum.
+Spiritual, Moral, Social and Cultural (SMSC) development + FVB • We have put SMSC 'at the heart' of our curriculum.
 It is the over-arching umbrella that encompasses personal development across the whole curriculum.
 In addition to being delivered in all lessons our nurture breakfast times have an SMSC focus question to be discussed/debated over breakfast.
-IT All children are taught applied IT skills including the use of Microsoft Office programmes via other subjects as appropriate.
-Physical activity All students have access to physical activity every week All students also have regular opportunities throughout the week for physical activity including through structured activities at break and lunch time and use of the Gym and enrichment time Our intervention menu includes Sports intervention and the use of sensory circuits Work Experience Where appropriate students will have the opportunity to complete a work placement Enrichment Our curriculum model reflects the importance of enrichment in our children's school lives.
+Enrichment • Our curriculum model reflects the importance of enrichment in our children's school lives.
 We have dedicated curriculum time for enrichment, ensuring our students experience success through a range of activities and learning experiences.
 This may take place in classes, in key stages or across key stages in 'families'.
 We work on developing relationships and building cultural capital in our young people.
 Activities are tailored to our students and may include but are not limited to offsite learning, climbing, equine intervention programmes, sports, yoga, music and bushcraft.
-Careers All KS4 student are supported through the Gatsby benchmarks to ensure a positive destination post 16.
-In addition students access careers information and guidance via the PSHE programme.
+Character education Character education is embedded in our daily nurture approach and can be delivered for example during nurture breakfast, structured activities, regulation time and interventions.
+CIEAG and RSE We have a comprehensive careers programme that covers the Gatsby Benchmarks within our PSHE programme.
+We also have a NEETs prevention mentor who works 1:1 with students to provide tailored support.
+Again relationships and sex education is delivered via PSHE lessons.